gaurav-nelson/atom-linter-ibmstyleguide/README.md

-# atom-linter-ibmstyleguide
+# linter-ibmstyleguide
-An Atom package for the retext-ibmstyleguide module.
+An Atom package for the [retext-ibmstyleguide](https://github.com/gaurav-nelson/retext-ibmstyleguide) module.
 It uses the Atom Linter package to highlight errors and provide usage advice while writing and editing documents in Atom.

 ## Dependencies
 * [Atom](https://atom.io/)